-In conclusion, while both PINNs and FNO are capable of capturing the dominant dynamic wake evolution (i.e., wake meandering), FNO demonstrates superior performance in resolving high-frequency small-scale structures and higher-order harmonics.
-Given its significant advantages in structural fidelity and computational efficiency, FNO emerges as a more robust tool for high-fidelity turbulent wind turbine wake reconstruction, offering great potential for the real-time monitoring and optimization of FOWT.
+In conclusion, while both the data-driven PINN model and the operator-based FNO model can capture the dominant wake meandering of FOWTs, FNOs demonstrate superior performance in resolving high-frequency small-scale structures and higher-order harmonics.
+Given their significant advantages in structural fidelity and computational efficiency, the FNO framework emerges as a more robust and potential tool for high-fidelity turbulent wake modeling, offering promising applications for the real-time monitoring and control optimization of FOWTs.